 Estimates vary, but it’s widely accepted that somewhere between half and two-thirds of all candidates lie on their resumes.
-Some are even be hiding felony convictions and other serious issues in their pasts.
-While checking references, enlisting background screening companies, and doing your own web research may all seem like a waste of time when you have found the “perfect” candidate, taking these steps can prevent you from making a terrible mistake.
+Some are even hiding felony convictions and other serious issues in their past.
+While checking references, enlisting background screening companies, and doing your own web research may all seem like a waste of time when you have found the perfect candidate, taking these steps can prevent you from making a terrible mistake.
 The wrong employee can cost a lot of money, turn away customers, and even steal money from your business.

 #3: The Right Fit is More Than the Right Skills

 When you think of the perfect person to fill your job opening, you’re probably envisioning an individual with the ideal skill set to help with the problems or workload you’re facing.
-Remember, though, that the “right fit” isn’t just about having the perfect resume or training – it’s also about matching up personalities, schedule availability, and longer-term ambitions.
+Remember, though, that the right fit isn’t just about having the perfect resume or training – it’s also about matching up personalities, schedule availability, and longer-term ambitions.
 In the grand scheme of things, training a mostly-qualified person with the right attitude and availability is going to be more efficient than finding someone with the perfect background who won’t be happy in your job.